adowneywall/Tutorials/statistics/bayesian/bayesianIntroWithBRMS.md

 To reject a null hypothesis, a BF \<1/10 is preferred.

 We can see the immediate benefits of using Bayes Factor instead of p-values since they are independent of intentions and sample size.

-# 5 Dimensionality Reduction techniques using MCMC (Markov Chain Monte Carlo) algorithms
+# 5 End Thoughts

-TODO
+Next topics I will cover are:

-# 6 Bayesian regression model
+\* Dimensionality Reduction techniques using MCMC (Markov Chain Monte Carlo) algorithms

-TODO
+\* Bayesian regression model

-## 7 Bayesian Modelling using BRMS
+\* Performing Bayesian regression in R with BRMS package